Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

 Historically, cloud providers have supplied carbon information to their customers every month, often with a delay of several months.
 Consequently, customers have been compelled to estimate the real-time carbon footprint of their cloud workloads using incomplete public information.

-Cloud providers will be required to supply real-time carbon metrics to meet regulatory standards in the UK, Europe, California, and emerging elsewhere.
+Cloud providers will be required to supply carbon metrics to meet regulatory standards in the UK, Europe, California, and emerging elsewhere.
 So far, cloud providers have developed custom silicon and system designs to optimize low power consumption, mitigated the carbon footprint within supply chains, and invested in renewable energy production.
 They have published generic estimates of efficiency gains achieved with renewable energy purchases compared to data centre alternatives.
-Still, the data needed for a customer to make the same comparison for a specific workload is lacking.
+Still, the data needed for a customer to make the same comparison for a specific workload, and to make comparisons across cloud regions, is lacking.

 This specification outlines the necessity for real-time carbon reporting to address these concerns and proposes a standardized approach to achieve accurate and timely carbon footprint estimates for cloud workloads.
 Additionally, it highlights the significance of metadata disclosure by cloud providers for the regions they operate in and the ongoing efforts to consolidate and distribute this information as a singular data source.

 ### Objective
-This specification aims to standardize and clarify cloud region metadata for efficient and accurate usage by cloud service providers and users.
-It also seeks to address discrepancies and variations in data reporting methodologies and definitions among cloud providers and promote alignment toward standard definitions in future updates.
+This specification aims to standardize and clarify annual cloud region metadata for efficient and accurate usage by cloud service providers and users.
+It also seeks to address discrepancies and variations in data reporting methodologies and definitions among cloud providers and promote alignment toward standard definitions, such as the European Union Energy Efficiency Directive for data centres in future updates.

 ### Scope